I Have Been To The Wall

 two ships in the night

-both answered the call,
+both of us answered the call,

 but his name alone